First shipments of coronavirus vaccine will fall short - KESQ

 Montana is only receiving around 9,750 doses of the Pfizer vaccine from the first shipment when it has more than 40,000 healthcare workers to vaccinate before moving on to the rest of the state’s population.

-“We’ll likely be receiving several thousand subsequent doses in the coming weeks” Governor Steve Bullock said in a news conference earlier this week.
+“We’ll likely be receiving several thousand subsequent doses in the coming weeks” Gov. Steve Bullock said in a news conference earlier this week.

-New York Governor Andrew Cuomo said his state will receive 170,000 doses of Pfizer’s vaccine on December 15th.
+New York Gov. Andrew Cuomo said his state will receive 170,000 doses of Pfizer’s vaccine on December 15th.
 The state’s highest priority groups include 85,000 nursing-home residents and 130,000 nursing home facility workers.

 For some states, the difference between the amount of vaccine they expect to receive and the number of people labeled as the state’s highest priority are not as far off.

-Note: Correction: An earlier version of this story misstated the number of states for which CNN can confirm the expected size of the first shipment of vaccine.
-CNN was able to confirm the expected size of the first shipment of vaccine for at least 43 states so far.